 How to future-proof professional identities in the age of AI

 But he was also watching AI evolve closely.
-He kept coming back to one question: when would AI (artificial intelligence) replicate the parts of his job he considered expertise?
-He broke his work down line by line — the kind of audit consultants recommend to clients but almost never do for themselves.
+He kept coming back to one question: when would AI replicate the parts of his job he considered as expertise?
+He broke his work down line by line, the kind of audit consultants recommend to clients but almost never do for themselves.
 The analysis was scary but telling.

 Shrinath realised what most white-collar professionals still refuse to accept: AI wasn’t going to disrupt his job.
 It was going to expose it.